Morse matching method for conformal cohomologies: The basics of the algebraic discrete Morse theory

+In this section, we recall the basic definitions of the algebraic discrete Morse theory and show how to apply this theory to the computation of Anick resolutions.

-\subsection{The Morse matching method.}
+\subsection{The Morse matching method}

 Algebraic discrete Morse theory is an algebraic version of discrete Morse theory developed independently by Sk\"oldberg \cite{Sc}, and by J\"ollenbeck and Welker \cite{JW}.
 It allows us to construct, starting from a chain complex, a new homotopically equivalent smaller complex using directed graphs.
-Here, for the convenience of the reader, we present a short version of this machinery adapted for cochain, rather than chain, complexes (this can be done formally by considering cochain complexes as chain complexes with negative indices and reverting arrows, but we prefer to write down everything explicitly).
+Here, for the convenience of the reader, we present a short version of this machinery.
 We follow closely \cite[Chapter 2]{JW}, with minor simplifications and variations in notation.